AdaCore/training_material/courses/fundamentals_of_ada/230_interfacing_with_c/04-complex_data_types.rst

 Arrays From Ada to C
 ----------------------

-* An Ada array is a composite data structure containing 2 components: Bounds and Components
+* An Ada array is a composite data structure containing 2 parts: Bounds and Components

    - **Fat pointers**